-The Best Humanoid Award is awarded to the team ranked first in the Best Humanoid list.
+The Best Humanoid Award is awarded to the team ranked first in the Best Humanoid list, it can either be a trophy or a certificate.

-1650 Conflict Resolution
+Conflict Resolution

 It is the responsibility of the team leader to inspect the other team's robot an hour in advance of a game.
-Any concern regarding the rule compliance of any of the robots, including the amount, size and color of the team markers, must be brought to the attention of the referee an hour in advance of the game.
+Any concern regarding the rule compliance of any of the robots, including the amount, size and colour of the team markers, must be brought to the attention of the referee an hour in advance of the game.
 If the referee is unavailable, they have to be brought to the attention of the Technical Committee instead.

-Doubts concerning a serious violation of any rule during a specific game must be brought up to a member of the Technical Committee and investigated before signing the result sheet.
+- Doubts concerning a serious violation of any rule during a specific game must be brought up to a member of the Technical Committee and investigated before signing the result sheet.
 By signing the result sheet, a team agrees that the result came off in a fair game.
 If a team brings up an official concern to the Technical Committee, a meeting of the Technical Committee must be called as soon as possible.
 If the team of a member of the Technical Committee is directly involved in the game in question, the respective member is excluded from the meeting.
-At least three members of the Technical Committee need to be part of the meeting and the decision process.
+At least three - 1760 members of the Technical Committee need to be part of the meeting and the decision process.
 If less than three members of the Technical Committee are available, members of the Organizing committee or, if necessary, Trustees or members of committees from other leagues have to be called into the meeting.
 Members of these meetings may request to inspect the hardware and software of any team involved in the issue.
-If serious violations of rules are detected, the committee may, among others, decide to invalidate the result of the game in question or take disciplinary actions against a team as defined in Law 5, depending on the severity of the rule violation.
-The decision of the committee meeting need to be announced to the whole league.
-The Trend in Rule Evolution for the Next Years
+If serious violations of rules are detected, the committee may, among others, decide to invalidate the result of the game in question or take